-In partnership with Yolo County birthing hospitals, distribution of Period of PURPLE Crying materials, which educate new parents about Shaken Baby Syndrome/Abusive Head Trauma, baby safety, dealing with crying babies, and self-care during the stressful first months.
+In partnership with Yolo County birthing hospitals, YCCA, as a project of the Yolo County Child Abuse Prevention Council (CAPC), distributes Period of PURPLE Crying materials, which educate new parents about Shaken Baby Syndrome/Abusive Head Trauma, baby safety, dealing with crying babies, and self-care during the stressful first months.

 Shaken Baby Syndrome Prevention

 As a project of the Yolo County Child Abuse Prevention Council, YCCA works to prevent shaken baby syndrome/abusive head trauma (SBS/AHT) in Yolo County by supporting Yolo County birthing hospitals in their implementation of the Period of PURPLE Crying program from the National Center on Shaken Baby Syndrome.
 The Period of PURPLE Crying is an evidence-based SBS/AHT prevention program that aims to educate parents and caregivers about early increased infant crying and reduce the incidence of SBS/AHT.
 With support from the Davis Rotary, YCCA purchases and distributes the Period of PURPLE Crying educational material to the two Yolo County birthing hospitals: Sutter Davis Hospital Birthing Center and Woodland Memorial Hospital Family Birth Center.